hanegraaff/stock-advisor-software/README.md

 ## Algorithm Description
 Given a time period and list of ticker symbols:

 1) Download analyst target price information: the average target price, the standard deviation of the price dispersion and latest price for the seleted time period.

-2) Compute the standard deviation to a percentage and sort all stocks into deciles ranked by that percentage.
+2) Normalize the standard deviation by converting it to a a percentage and sort all stocks into deciles ranked by that percentage.

 3) Select a portfolio from the last decile.
 This will return stocks with the largest level of disagreement.

+## Financial Data
+This pgroram relies on financial data to perform its calculations, specifically it requires current and historical pricing information as well as analyst target price predictions.
+This data is sourced from Intrinio, though other providers could be used.

+Intrinio offers free access to their sandbox, which gives developers access to a limited dataset comprising of roughly 30 stocks.
+The results presented here are based on that.
+A paid subscription would allow access to a much larger universe of stocks.

 ## Release Notes (v0.5)
 This is an early version with limited functionality.

-* Generate portfolio recommendation given a list of ticker symbols, and access to (Intrinio) financial data
+* Generate portfolio recommendation given a list of ticker symbols.
 * Local caching of financial data
 * Back testing capability
 * Dockerized application